websanco/liferay-learn/docs/dxp-cloud/latest/en/platform-services/restoring-data-from-a-backup.md

 # Restoring Data from a Backup

-During project development, there may be times when administrators need to restore data or roll back the project to an earlier state.
+During project development, there may be times when you need to restore data or roll back the project to an earlier state.

-Production (`prd`) environment administrators can do this from the Backups page in the DXP Cloud console.
+Only production (`prd`) environment administrators can manually restore environments via the DXP Cloud console.

 They can also use custom SQL scripts to perform additional updates to a database as part of the data restore.